nchinling/tradesims-angular/README.md

 26 Aug (Sat)
 - enable 0% to be reflected
-- work on providing error messages

 - charts for charting
 - charts for research

+27 Aug (Sun)
+- implement research charts
+- work on providing error messages